Mastery Approach to Parenting in Sports

 -

-Reducing fear of failure and avoiding parent-induced stress
+How to reduce fear of failure and avoid parent-induced stress

 -